 In the 1830s, The Second Earl of Malmesbury (In Southern England between London and Cardiff) brought a few of these dogs to his estate to serve as hunting dogs.

 At this point in time, Labs were referred to as St. John Dogs.
 It was The Third Earl of Malmesbury who first referred to these dogs as Labradors.

 It is unclear whether the St. John Dog and The Labrador were the same breeds.
 According to Dog Breed Info, the last two St. John Dogs died of old age in the 1980s in Canada.

 By the 1880s, The Lab was going extinct in Canada.
 The Newfoundland Government placed heavy taxes and restrictions on their citizens.

 They were not allowed to own more than one dog, and owning a female was taxed higher.
 As a result, this decimated the Lab population.

 The modern-day Labrador owes its survival to England.
 The breed was recognized by Westminster in 1903.
 Once they started to be imported to the United States, they would join the American Kennel Club in 1917.

-The physical appearance of the Frenchie Labrador merge the French Bulldog and Labrador traits very well.
+The physical appearance of the french bulldog lab mix merges the French Bulldog and Labrador traits very well.
 The French Bulldog genetics brings the size of the dog down to a medium-size similar to the measurements of a Beagle.